Prague Homeless – The HoBohemia Project

 HoBohemia is unique in that it does not seek to support the homeless, they do not provide food or shelter etc. It “employs” Plzen and Prague homeless people by involving them in the project and defines this process as RDS (Respondent Driven Sampling) to acquire data in a structured manner.
 Many Plzen and Prague homeless people have agreed to carry GPS trackers.
 Some have been given cameras to take pictures of their everyday activities then to be asked why they chose to take particular pictures and the impact that this scene had on them either good or bad.
 Homeless people covered by the project are regularly interviewed about their lives and circumstances as Ethnology (the study of people and cultures) is at the heart of the project.

 One of the initial findings was homelessness has been in relation to debt and below you’ll find a breakdown of the figures of 468 people involved in the project.
 Notice how the value of debt is far more of a factor with the younger homeless than the older but overall two in every three has some kind of debt problem.

-The Project is scheduled to end in December 2017.
+The Project ended in December 2017.
 You can read more about it on the HoBohemia website.
 If you want to support the Prague homeless then take a look at the Novy Prostor – Czech Big Issue page and for an example of the homeless made good then be inspired by the Story of Bohumil Fiala.